michaelnordmeyer/michaelnordmeyer.github.io/_posts/2008-01-08-plugins-and-themes-and-skins-and-no-sleep.md

   - Blogging
   - WordPress
 ---
 Toying around with this blog is fun.
 At least sometimes.
-I mean – err – at the beginning.
+I mean – err – in the beginning.

 Some people did some great stuff for WordPress which I appreciate very much.
 But after trying out some new themes and plugins, I need more plugins for the new themes and new themes which support those shiny new plugins.